 Opening a coffee shop or cafe is a daunting task.
-From choosing the right espresso machine or grinder, to the sleekest patio furniture or countertop material, down to the straw sizes and material of the cup sleeves, the list of decisions can seem endless.
+From choosing the right espresso machine or grinder, to the sleekest patio furniture or countertop material, down to the straw sizes and material of the to-go cup sleeves, the list of decisions can seem endless.
 One that should not be overlooked is making sure you have a point of sale system which fits seamlessly with your business.
 Coffee shops often face a particular clientele, many of whom are uncaffeinated and in a rush, and if business is good, they will see some very long lines at certain points of the day.
 These are the moments that your point of sales system must be easy to use, handle the volume, maximize your profits, and overall be a quiet contributor to a successful day of business.
-In fact, it is this environment of quick-service and heavy customer turnover that a business must rely most heavily on a compatible point of sale.
+In fact, it is this environment of quick-service and heavy customer turnover that a business must rely most heavily on a great coffee shop point of sale system.

 In a world of thin margins and a wide array of products, accurate and easy to manage inventory is invaluable for baristas, managers and owners alike.
 Running out of your most popular beans during a Sunday morning rush because you misordered during the week is never good for business.
 Neither is serving stale coffee that was roasted a month before grinding.
 Your inventory and sales reports should tell a story that will help you adapt your business in profitable ways and ensure a reliability and consistency that customers love.

 Anyone who has worked in hospitality in any capacity still has nightmares about unsupported POS problems.
 In the event of any confusion or technical issues, having a POS provider with extensive, easy to reach support is key.
-Even better is a system that offers regular training on software updates, on-site hardware assistance or credit card processing issues, to name a few.
-YourPOS should be an aid in every facet of your business and allow your employees to focus on making that perfect latte instead of a fumbling through a messy point of sale.
+Even better is a system that offers regular training on software updates, on-site hardware assistance, and credit card processing troubleshooting, to name a few.
+Your POS should be an aid in every facet of your business and allow your employees to focus on making that perfect latte instead of fumbling through a messy point of sale.

-It may not be as thrilling as picking out that vintage, 2 group, chrome, La Pavoni espresso machine, but choosing the right POS system is just as critical of a decision for your coffee shop.
+It may not be as thrilling as picking out that vintage, 2 group, chrome, La Pavoni espresso machine, but choosing the right POS system is just as critical for your coffee shop.
 With the right choice of a personalized system, your POS system can bring lasting benefits that can help your business truly excel.